Odoyev: Early history

 On May 20, 1407, Odoyev was captured and burned down by Lithuanian troops.
-By 1427 five princes of the House of Novosil and Odoyev had concluded a treaty with the Grand Duke of Lithuania, Vytautas, that became the basis for the future treaties with Lithuania.
-The treaty implied that Vytautas would not attack the lands of the Princes of Novosil and Odoyev, while the latter would be his vassals and serve to him, assisting in his foreign policy.
+By 1427, five princes of the house of Novosil and Odoyev had concluded a treaty with the grand duke of Lithuania, Vytautas; this treaty served as the basis for future treaties with Lithuania.
+The treaty implied that Vytautas would not attack the lands of the princes of Novosil and Odoyev, while the latter would be his vassals and serve to him, assisting in his foreign policy.
 Vitautas promised help in case of war without interfering in their relations with Moscow and Ryazan.
-The Princes of Novosil and Odoyev had the right to break the treaty in case of no desire to prolong it or violation of its conditions, upon the death of one of the parties.
-The Princes of Odoyev were given large lands in the Grand Duchy of Lithuania under the condition to pay yearly tribute from them.
+The princes of Novosil and Odoyev had the right to break the treaty in case there was no desire to prolong it, if there was a violation of its conditions, or on the death of one of the parties.
+The princes of Odoyev were given large lands in the Grand Duchy of Lithuania under the condition to pay yearly tribute from them.

-In 1442, Prince Fyodor Lvovich of Novosil, the founder of the Vorotynsk princely house, alleged to Casimir IV, King of Poland and the Grand Duke of Lithuania.
-Prince Fyodor Lvovich was marked by anti-Moscow policy and even planned a plot against Vasily II.
-During his reign, junior princes of the House of Odoyev did not serve to the Duke of Moscow.
+In 1442, Prince Fyodor Lvovich of Novosil, the founder of the house of Vorotynsky, defected to the Polish king Casimir IV and the Lithuanian grand duke.
+Prince Fyodor Lvovich's reign was marked by his anti-Moscow policy and he even planned a plot against Vasily II.
+During his reign, junior princes of the house of Odoyev did not serve the grand prince of Moscow.

-Since the end of the Lithuanian-Moscow war of 1433 — 1453, the situation had changed for the Upper Oka principalities.
+Following the end of the Lithuanian–Muscovite war of 1433—1453, the situation had changed for the Upper Oka Principalities.
 The principality of Mozhaysk lost its independence and the local prince escaped to Lithuania.
 Moscow seized lands from Kaluga to Aleksin, near Odoyev.

 In 1459, Prince Fyodor Lvovich concluded a new treaty with Lithuania.
-In 1483 Prince Ivan Yuryevich of Novosil and Odoyev concluded yet another treaty with Lithuania.
+In 1483, Prince Ivan Yuryevich of Novosil and Odoyev concluded yet another treaty with Lithuania.

-In the late 1400s — early 1500s, the Principality of Odoyev was torn between the Crimean Khanate, the Grand Duchy of Lithuania and the Duchy of Moscow.
-Odoyev went through multiple attacks from the Tatars: 1422, 1423, 1512, and 1562.
+In the late 15th and early 16th century, the Odoyev principality was split between the Crimean Khanate, the Grand Duchy of Lithuania and the Grand Principality of Moscow.
+Odoyev faced multiple attacks from the Tatars in 1422, 1423, 1512, and 1562.

-In 1494, under the treaty between Moscow and Lithuania, the Principality of Odoyev became vassal to Moscow.
-In the early 1500s, Vasily III of Russia freed Odoyev of the Crimean tribute.
-Since that time the Princes of Odoyev served at the Moscow court as boyars.
-Odoyev started to decline.
+In 1494, under the treaty between Moscow and Lithuania, the Odoyev principality became a vassal of Moscow.
+In the early 16th century, Vasili III of Russia freed Odoyev from tribute to the Crimean Khanate.
+Since then, the princes of Odoyev served at the Moscow court as boyars.
+However, Odoyev started to decline.